Homer Simpson in deep thought

 We will be showing Grave of the Fire Flies at Blessed Sacrament Parish in Seattle, at 8:00 PM, August 4th in the Parish Hall (below the church).

 So a group of friends and I gathered to watch SiCKO last week, and it was just great.
 Informative, striking, funny, and jarring (one hopes to the point of action).
 Michael Moore seemed to tone down his confrontational style, in SiCKO, and this has worked to make his message that much more powerful.
 The issues are potent enough, as are the simple interviews, to convey a very moving message to Americans about their collapsing Health Care system.
-In addition to being a filmmaker and an activist, Moore is also a deeply religious man, an Eagle Scout who at one point decided to go to the seminary and become a priest.
-He said that "Sicko" comes from "a spiritual place."Link to Article

 "I don't like putting my religious beliefs out there," he said.
 "But I do believe that this film is coming from a very deep place, from a spiritual place in the sense that I believe as a Christian and a Catholic that it is my responsibility to make sure that not only am I covered if something happens to me, but that everyone else is covered."